Juhyung-L/dynamic_obstacle_avoidance/README.md

 - Distance between the current node and the goal node
 - Distance between the current node and the start node
 - Occupancy value of the current node

 Every time a node is inserted into the priority queue, the node with the lowest priority comes at the top and is therefore popped first.
-Intuitively, this means that nodes that are both closer to the goal and obstacle-free are searched first when looking for the shortest path.
+Intuitively, this means that nodes that are both closer to the goal and obstacle-free are searched first when looking for the shortest trajectory.

 https://github.com/Juhyung-L/GNC/assets/102873080/6edecccf-5511-4af7-8c7a-431e26509217